Fortifications of Alderney: Surviving fortifications

-Many of the Victorian fortifications exist, as do many German ones in a demilitarised form, having been stripped of metal in a scrap metal drive after World War II.
-Earthwork field fortifications and trenches have been filled in and a few concrete emplacements buried.
+Many of the Victorian fortifications survive, as do many German ones in a demilitarised form, having been stripped of metal in a scrap metal drive after World War II.
+Earthwork field fortifications and trenches have been filled in, and a few concrete emplacements buried.

-The majority of fortifications are on private land with some converted to private accommodation and are therefore not accessible to the public.
-German fortifications along beaches may be on public land and may be open for access, however great care should be taken.
+The majority of fortifications are on private land, with some converted to private accommodation and are therefore not accessible to the public.
+German fortifications along beaches may be on public land and may be open for access; however great care should be taken.
 Tunnels are generally very dangerous and should not be entered.
-Bunker parties are a feature in Alderney life.
+Bunker parties are a feature of Alderney life.

-Fort Corblets is self-catering accommodation and you can also stay in Fort Clonque.

-The breakwater is not as long as in 1863, part being abandoned as it suffers from the strong tides and winter storms which have washed away some of the protecting stonework and requires a high annual maintenance bill to keep it intact.
-The current cost of maintenance being paid for by Guernsey.
+The breakwater is not as long as in 1863: part of it has been abandoned as it suffers from the strong tides and winter storms which have washed away some of the protecting stonework.
+It requires a high annual maintenance bill to keep it intact, with the current cost of maintenance being paid for by Guernsey.